Resumo

 - p16 and Ki67 biomarker expression

-nonpregnant stage IVB: metastatic disease
+nonpregnant stage IIA1

-nonpregnant: local or regional recurrent disease
+nonpregnant local or regional recurrent disease

 Richard T. Penson, MD, MRCP

-Medical Gynecologic Oncology
+Medical Gynecologic Oncologist

 Division of Hematology Oncology